-- Do not avoid to perform double or triple aerial survey of one area from different altitude to get good results at waterbodies areas reconstruction
+- Do not avoid to perform a double or triple aerial survey of one area from different altitudes to get good results at waterbodies area reconstruction.

-- Do not capture water bodies in sunny weather - reflections would affect the reconstructions.
+- Do not capture water bodies in sunny weather, otherwise, reflections will affect the reconstructions.

-- Do not plan flight without proper elevation model considered.
+- Do not plan a flight without a proper elevation model considered.

-- Do not perform aerial survey of mountain areas lower than 100 meters above ground.
+- Do not perform an aerial survey of mountain areas lower than 100 meters above the ground.

 - Consider performing double or triple aerial surveys of the same mountain area from different altitudes to get good results of slope reconstruction.